vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 Second, there is a TPOT part, which performs the magic.

 These two parts are executed one after another.
-They produce fitted "child" `Pipeline` objects, which are joined programmatically into a fitted "parent" `PMMLPipeline` object for a quick and easy conversion to PMML data format.
+They produce fitted "child" `Pipeline` objects, which are joined programmatically into a fitted "parent" `PMMLPipeline` object for a quick and easy conversion to the PMML representation.

 Sample usage: